 To tackle this, they conducted a simple RFM analysis and created a score for all of their past donors.
 This score was based on donor giving frequency and total giving amount for alumni who had made at least one gift during the past five years.
 The frequency score was a letter: A if the alum had given in each of the past five years, B if they gave four out of the five years, etc. The generosity score was a number based on the alum’s total giving during the five year period: 1 if the alum had given $25,000 or more over five years, 2 if the alum gave between $10,000 and $24,999, etc. Put into practice, an alum who had made a single $100 gift in five years would be rated an E5, while an alum who had given a total of $20,000 in four out of five years would be rated a B2.
 They then incorporated these ratings when reviewing a list of prior-year donors, noting that an A or B donor has a stronger likelihood of continued giving compared to a D or E, even if they all made a recent gift.

-Ann Giornelli, Westminster’s Assistant Director of Alumni Annual Giving, notes that the scoring system makes it easier for them to identify and focus attention on the consistent donors.
+The scoring system makes it easier for Westminster to identify and focus attention on the consistent donors.
 They can focus leadership appeals on alumni with a 1, 2, or 3 rating as opposed to just using their most recent gift amounts.
-She adds that, beyond appeal segmentation, the scores can also be used to develop lists for peer-to-peer solicitations by volunteers.
+Beyond appeal segmentation, the scores can also be used to develop lists for peer-to-peer solicitations by volunteers.

 A simple data review in the form of an RFM analysis can give you perspective beyond the LYBUNT list and allows you to create a rating that assesses giving behavior, prioritizes segments, and allocates valuable resources.
 While focusing on last year’s donors should always be a priority, an RFM score provides insights into behavior that can drive more complex segmentation and successful outreach strategies for your annual fund.